Charles McDowell (North Carolina militiaman)

 Charles McDowell (1743–1815) was a Brigadier General of the Morgan District Brigade of the North Carolina Militia during the American Revolution, state senator, and County Justice of Peace in Burke County, North Carolina.

 Early life

 Charles McDowell was born on October 18, 1743, in Winchester, Frederick County, Virginia.
-He was the son of Joseph McDowell an ulster-scot and Margaret O'Neil McDowell an Irish women.
+He was the son of Joseph McDowell, an Ulster-Scot, and Margaret O'Neil McDowell, an Irish woman.
 He and his brother Joseph McDowell Jr. (1756-1801) moved with his parent to the area called Quaker Meadows in Rowan County, North Carolina (became Burke County in 1777).

 Military service

 He served as an officer in the North Carolina militia during the American Revolution.
 He was involved in many skirmishes with the Cherokee during the war.